automl/zero-shot-automl-with-pretrained-models/README.md

 ## 1. ZAP-AS

 In order to execute the experiments below please download and decompress the necessary *meta-dataset* files under './data' folder.
-Then tto prepare the inner CV folds that is required for tuning the AutoFolio model can be prepared by simply running:
+Then to prepare the inner CV folds that is required for tuning the AutoFolio model can be prepared by simply running:

 ```
 python -m src.avalable_datasets